Which Tiny House Water Heater Should I Buy? Advice From A Full Time Tiny Houser

 Much to my point above, if you’re going to be off the grid, a gas option is really your best bet.
 I crunched the numbers on what it would cost to add additional solar panels to my system to offset the need for propane and it was going to cost me an additional $15,000 just to have an electric hot water heater.

 I like to keep in mind that my house is totally off the grid, running on solar power, so I’m already treading very lightly on the earth.
-If I use 80lbs of propane per year, I’m still much better than most out there.
+If I use 80 pounds of propane per year, I’m still much better than most out there.

-Many people ask about heating their tiny house and their water with a wood stove, but my advice is to avoid this unless you already live with a wood stove that is your primary source of heat.
+Many people ask about skipping the tiny home water heater and heating their home and water with a wood stove instead, but my advice is to avoid this unless you already live with a wood stove as your primary source of heat.
 Wood stoves are often romanticized by people when designing their tiny house.
-The reality is that you’ll be waking up to a pretty cold house each morning, hot water won’t be ready for at least an hour, and it doesn’t heat much water to begin with.
+The reality is that you’ll be waking up to a pretty cold house each morning.
+Hot water won’t be ready for at least an hour, and a wood stove doesn’t heat much water to begin with.

 Go with a gas option for heating water off the grid — you’ll thank me later.